 Life at Cecil House.

 It couldn’t have been long before it became clear to Oxford that there were many advantages to living in London.
 Cecil had a library two or three times the size of Smith’s; it would take months before he could familiarize himself with all it held.
+His wife Mildred was a Greek scholar with a Greek library of her own.
 Most interesting may have been the collection of old manuscripts that Cecil was acquiring from scholars like John Bale and John Leland, who were making it their business to salvage as much as they could from the libraries of the ruined monasteries.
 Here was something new and different: ancient Anglo-Saxon, beautifully inscribed on strips and rolls of parchment, stirring all the excitement that such a find can engender in an artist and an antiquarian.
 Encouraged by his new tutor Laurence Nowell, he began puzzling out the strange old figures, some of them clearly poetry, and of a very different sort than what he was used to.

 The West End